blablanumerodeux/movification/README.md

 #Moviefication

-A simple website to see the DVD Release filtered by movie types (Horror, Drama, ...)
+A simple website to see the DVD Release, filtered by movie types (Horror, Drama, ...)